ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 and responding to issues quickly.
 In order to facilitate the planning and troubleshooting processes it is necessary to be able to navigate from network inventory to network topology and Services.

-The application will be able to retrieve physical topology from the controller via the SIMAP APIs and from the response it will be able to retrieve the physical inventory of individual devices and cables and the customer information, if applicable.
+The SIMAP client application will be able to retrieve physical topology from the SIMAP server via the SIMAP APIs and from the response it will be able to retrieve the physical inventory of individual devices and cables and the customer information, if applicable.

-The application may request either one or multiple topology layers via the SIMAP APIs and from the response it will be able to retrieve both physical and logical inventory.
+The SIMAP client application may request either one or multiple topology layers via the SIMAP APIs and from the response it will be able to navigate to any other data modes outside of the core SIMAP topology to retrieve both physical and logical inventory.

 For access network providers the ability to have linkage in the SIMAP of the complete network (active + passive) is essential as it provides many advantages for optimized customer Service, reduced Mean Time To Repair (MTTR), and